MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/arc-extension-management.md

 :::image type="content" source="media/arc-extension-management/arc-extension-troubleshoot-extension-1.png" alt-text="Screenshot of how to troubleshoot an extension in Azure portal." lightbox="media/arc-extension-management/arc-extension-troubleshoot-extension-1.png":::

-Recommendation: Whenever the extension is in a failed state, select the **Failed (View Details)** status link to view all the information about the failure and troubleshooting tips.
+Recommendation: Whenever the extension is in a failed state, select the **Failed (View details)** status link to view all the information about the failure and troubleshooting tips.

 :::image type="content" source="media/arc-extension-management/arc-extension-troubleshoot-extension-2.png" alt-text="Screenshot of tips to troubleshoot a failed extension." lightbox="media/arc-extension-management/arc-extension-troubleshoot-extension-2.png":::

+Extension Status: Version mismatch

+Recommendation: Whenever a non Azure-managed extension fails with a version mismatch state, select the **Version mismatch (View details)** status link to update your clusters to the expected version.